LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-15-lphybeast-developer-note.markdown

 However, sometimes there is no directly mapping between LPhy and BEAST 2 objects.
-In this circumstance, we have to either create some intermediate BEAST 2 objects in order to generate the BEAST 2 correct XML, or remove some unnecessary BEAST 2 objects to generate a particular XML section.
+In this circumstance, we have to either create some intermediate BEAST 2 objects in order to generate the correct BEAST 2 XML, or remove some "unnecessary" BEAST 2 objects created by the above "auto-mapping" mechanism to generate a particular XML section.

+In addition, there are two validations to check if any LPhy `Value` and `Generator` parsed from scripts have their `ValueToBEAST` or `GeneratorToBEAST` being implemented.
-The util class `lphybeast.Exclusion` is also used to exclude those LPhy `Value` and `Generator` which do not need to map to BEAST 2 objects.
+So, the utility class `lphybeast.Exclusion` is used to exclude those LPhy `Value` and `Generator` that do not need to map to BEAST 2 objects, which avoids throwing _UnsupportedOperationException_ from the validation.